Divorce is never easy.

 Property typically goes in one of two categories, non-martial or marital.

-Non-marital property is property acquired through a gift, descent, in exchange for property acquired before a marriage, etc.
+Non-marital property is property acquired through a gift, descent, in exchange for property acquired before marriage, etc.

 Marital property is all property acquired during the marriage except by the means considered non-marital, like the ones mentioned above.